mantasaudickas/NLog.Gelf/readme.md

+Extension is developed using .NET core targeting .net standard 1.3.
+It can be added also to regular .NET project, however make sure to add these additional nuget packages:
+- System.Net.Http
+- System.Net.NameResolution

 To use NLog.Gelf just add the following to your config file and place NLog.Gelf.dll in the same location as the NLog.dll file:

 ```